open-ephys/commutator-docs/source/sma-commutator/user-guide/digital-control/bonsai-keypress-control.rst

 #.
 Run the workflow in Bonsai

-    * If all above steps are correctly performed, the commutator motor rotates when the up and down arrow keys are pressed.
+    * Voila!
+If all above steps are correctly performed, the commutator motor rotates when the up and down arrow keys are pressed.
-    * Angular displacement per key-press can be adjusted by left-clicking the *String* node and modifying the *Value* property when the workflow is not running
+    * Angular displacement per key-press can be adjusted by left-clicking the *String* nodes and modifying the *Value* property when the workflow is not running